-AISM Community, Prospective Parents, Partners, and Friends …
+AISM Community, Prospective Parents, Partners and Friends

 AISM is a unique school, with a unique history that I am truly very fortunate to be a part of.
 The school is a vital part of Liberia’s reconstruction effort after the country experienced both a period of civil unrest during the 1990's and the Ebola Health Crisis of 2014.
 As her Excellency, the President of Liberia, Ellen Johnson Sirleaf wrote in May of 2006, authorizing the reactivation of the school:

-“As you know, the Government of Liberia considers the re-opening of the American International School of Monrovia an important demonstration of confidence in the future of our country.”
-She went on to write: “The resumption of school activities at AISM would also remedy a major constraint on the repatriation of Liberian Professionals who want to return home with their families and children.
+“As you know, the Government of Liberia considers the re-opening of ACS (now AISM) an important demonstration of confidence in the future of our country.
+The resumption of school activities at AISM would also remedy a major constraint on the repatriation of Liberian professionals who want to return home with their families and children.”

-This is AISM!!!
+This is … AISM!!

 The challenges that we have faced since we first left our cocoon, some six years ago, have given us plenty of opportunities to learn, change, transform, maneuver and now expand to meet our students’ individual learning needs.